 What are you most proud of when it comes to your work?
-I'm now entering my 35th year in meteorology covering everything from tornado outbreaks to Hurricane Katrina.
-Perhaps, I'm most proud of our coverage of the March 2, 2012 tornado outbreak which observers say led the Tri-State in accuracy and viewers.
-Our coverage was credited with saving lives something that means so much to us here.
+I'm now entering my 35th year in meteorology covering everything from tornado outbreaks to major snow events.
+Perhaps, I'm most proud of our coverage during where we lead the Tri-State in accuracy and viewers.
+During the most recent outbreaks, our coverage was credited with saving lives something that means so much to us here.

 What do you love about living in the Tri-State?
 I live on the West Side of Cincinnati and the best part of the Tri-State is the family atmosphere.
 It's been the best place to raise our 4 children.
 I stay busy donating my time as a master of ceremonies for a number of charities.
 People say that they like when I emcee or as act as an auctioneer.
 In fact, I often work alongside my wife, Julie, who is a master "fun-raiser".

 What are your favorite local hangouts/places, sports & cultural institutions?
 I love the Red, Bengals, and sports.
-We still fold out chairs for our kid's events so that's mostly where we hang out.
+But, we spend most of our free time with family.
 When it comes to golf, I consider myself more of a landscaper, but I like to donate my time to a number of charity golf tournaments every year.

 All time favorites?
 I really love movies.
 Some of the best: The Godfather, Shawshank Redemption, Caddyshack and Swingers.
 I'm a huge music fan.
 I think, it's because I started as a disc jockey in college.
-My taste runs from Earth, Wind & Fire, Eagles, and Huey Lewis to 50 Cent, Tim McGraw and Dave Brubeck.
+My taste runs from Bruno Mars, Leon Bridges, Earth, Wind & Fire, Eagles, Huey Lewis, Keith Urban and Miles Davis.

 What is your day like?
 You might call me a "second-shifter" because on most days I'm in by 2:30 p.m. and leave around midnight.
 However, as we all know, Mother Nature can call at anytime so it really depends on her.
 Ha!

 Apps you can't live without?
-Storm Shield, RadarScope, USA Today, HBO GO
+Storm Shield, RadarScope, Spotify